ajmaurya99/jioML/q1_final/README.md

 ### auto_fill_data.json Assignment no - 1

-I have used Python and Flask to solve this assignment.
+I have used Python and Flask to solve this problem.

 - Command to run the App
 - env FLASK_APP=driver_code.py flask run